jmkelly/GooseHtml/readme.md

 ### Todo:

+[] ci/cd pipeline to build and release to nuget
 [] tidy up docs more, make it really nice
-[] ci/cd pipeline to build and release to nuget
+[] ci/cd to push doc updates
-[] setup github page for docs
 [] link in readme to docs
-[x] How to use in readme
 [] tidy up readme to match the style of the docs..
-[] ci/cd to push doc updates
 [] try more apis to see if we can get something less verbose and nicer to use while remaining strongly typed [] add dark mode toggle to docs (and default to OS default)